PennyLaneAI/catalyst/doc/dev/architecture.md

 # Architecture

-The Catalyst stack leverages existing state-of-the-art technologies and combines them into a neat package to accelerate quantum workflows without losing the ability to quickly prototype in Python.
+The Catalyst stack leverages existing state-of-the-art technologies and combines them into a single package to accelerate quantum workflows without losing the ability to quickly prototype in Python.
 Some of the projects Catalyst depends on include the [MLIR](https://mlir.llvm.org/docs/) and [LLVM](https://llvm.org/) compiler frameworks, the [QIR](https://github.com/qir-alliance) project,